iamtakingithard/QuickDash/README.md

   Range (min … max):    63.8 ms … 117.4 ms    31 runs
 ```

-## Contacts
-You are free to get me at [Element/Matrix](https://matrix.to/#/@cerda:envs.net) and in [Discord server](https://discord.gg/cJFekwznKt)

 ## Install
 There are two ways of doing that.
 You can
 A) Get a binary from crates.io with command `cargo install quickdash`
 B) Get a already compiled binary from GitHub, which features Windows, Mac, Linux builds.

 ## Building
-Well, just go clone the repo, then cd to the cloned repo, and write `cargo build --release`
+Well, just download the source code, then go to the cloned repo, and write `cargo build --release`

 ## License
 This program is licensed under [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) license.

 ## Thanks
-I would like to say thanks to the [Timo](https://github.com/timokoesters) and /bpg/ community in 4chan, specifically Discord one.
+I would like to say thanks to the [Timo](https://github.com/timokoesters) and all future contributors to this project.